SecureAIAutonomyLab/SecureAIAutonomyLab.github.io/_pages/about.md

 # News

-- **Jan 23, 2025**: Our paper on metric-driven attributions in vision transformers accepted at ICLR 2025

-- **Jan 22, 2025**: Our papers on information flow in vision transformers accepted at AISTATS 2025

 - **Dec 15, 2024**: Our papers on jailbreaking LLMs and agent-based secure code generation presented in workshops @NeurIPS 2024

-- **Sep 01, 2024**: Our paper on verification of path based computed presented at ICCAD 2024

-- **Feb 11, 2024**: Three(3) papers have been accepted at the ACM Design Automation Conference (DAC) 2024

 # PhD Students